fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1c.md

 Next, let's add state to our application's <i>App</i> component with the help of React's [state hook](https://react.dev/learn/state-a-components-memory).

-We will change the application as follows.  <i>main.jsx</i> goes back to
+We will change the application as follows. <i>main.jsx</i> goes back to:

 ```js
 import ReactDOM from 'react-dom/client'